Accounting, A.S.

 Graduation Requirements

-- Completion of a minimum of 60 semester credits.
+- Completion of a minimum of 60 semester credits required in the AS degree.

-- Overall GPA of 2.0 or above with 2.5 GPA or above in Business courses.
-No grade below "C-" in Business courses.
+- Overall grade point average 2.0 or above with a minimum of 2.5 GPA in all Woodbury School of Business courses.
+No grade lower than a "C-" in core and specialization courses.

 - Residency hours: Minimum of 20 credit hours through course attendance at UVU with at least 12 credits of Woodbury School of Business courses.